iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 />;
 ```

-[PresentationTreeRenderer]($presentation-components) renders nodes with actions buttons for applying and clearing filters.
-Based on ruleset used in the tree some hierarchy level might not be filterable.
-In that case actions buttons for those hierarchy levels are not rendered.
-If applied filter does not produce any nodes `There are no child nodes matching current filter` message is renderer in that hierarchy level.
+[PresentationTreeRenderer]($presentation-components) renders nodes with action buttons for applying and clearing filters.
+Some hierarchy levels might not be filterable depending on the presentation rules used to build them.
+In that case, action buttons for those hierarchy levels are not rendered.
+If applied filter does not produce any nodes, `There are no child nodes matching current filter` message is rendered in that hierarchy level.

 ![Filtered Tree](./assets/filtered-tree.jpg)